kzisopoulos/taskify-backend/README.md

   This creates a new prisma directory with your Prisma schema file and configures SQLite as your database.
 You're now ready to model your data and create your database with some tables.
 - At this point, you have a Prisma schema but no database yet.
 Run the following command in your terminal to create the SQLite database and the User and Post tables represented by your models.
   `npx prisma migrate dev --name init`
+- Then run `npx prisma generate` to generate the Prisma client so you can use it in the application.
+- If you make changes to the schema you should run again `npx prisma migrate dev --name <change name here>` and the again the generate to create the updated client `npx prisma generate`